Corridor Following

 - Define Error: The lateral distance between the robot’s position and the center line.

-- Angle Deviation: If wall orientation is estimated use it to estimate the angular alignment of the robot relative to the corridor.
+- Angle deviation: If wall orientation is available, use it to estimate the robot’s angular alignment relative to the corridor.

 - Combined Error: A weighted sum of lateral and angular errors.